Reaffirmation Agreements – What Are They?

 Sometimes, however, reaffirmation is a terrible idea.
 For instance, most lawyers never recommend that a debtor sign a reaffirmation agreement with regards to a home mortgage loan.
 This is because if you fall behind again on your mortgage payments, the bank can not only foreclose and sell your home, but come after you individually for any deficiency resulting from the sale.

 If a creditor wants you to sign a reaffirmation agreement, you need to consult with an experienced bankruptcy attorney before making this decision.
 Do not let a creditor persuade or intimidate you into signing this agreement, because by signing it you are giving up the very protection that you filed bankruptcy for in the first place: discharge of old debts.
 If you are considering a reaffirmation agreement, or even if you have already signed one and are having second thoughts, contact the bankruptcy professionals at Parkman White, LLP right away.
-Contact us at 205-502-2000 for your free consultation, and let us put our experience to work for you.
+Contact us at 205-502-2000 for your consultation, and let us put our experience to work for you.